DavidWells/serverless-workshop/lessons-code-complete/events/dynamodb-streams/README.md

 ## Lesson Steps

-1. In `serverless.yml`, Add a `delete` function triggered by an http POST event
+1. In `handler.js`, implement the delete item function here via `dynamoDb.delete` method.

-2. In `handler.js`, implement the dynamoDB deletion here via `dynamoDb.delete` method.
+      You can view the dynamoDB docs here: http://amzn.to/2ilqYlM or see the completed code in `lessons-code-complete` directory

-      You can view the dynamoDB docs here: http://amzn.to/2ilqYlM or See the completed code if in `lessons-code-complete` directory
+2. In `serverless.yml`, add the `delete` function exported from `handler.js` and attach it to an http POST event.

-3. In `serverless.yml`, the IAM role must be updated to include `dynamodb:DeleteItem` permission
+3. In `serverless.yml`, the `iamRoleStatements` must be updated to include `dynamodb:DeleteItem` permission to allow for the `delete` function to remove items from the dynamo table.

 4. **Deploy the service.**